 Solution

 From Example 2 in Section 05.03.02 we know that the minimum HRR required to create a damaging HGL for TP targets in the specified compartment is 1176 kW.
-Since the cable trays contain a significant amount of TP cables we need to use Figure Attachment 8 to Appendix F to determine the HRR of the switchgear/cable tray fire.
+Since the cable trays contain a significant amount of TP cables we need to use Figure C.19.c in Attachment 8 to Appendix F to determine the HRR of the switchgear/cable tray fire.
 This figure indicates that the HRR of the fire reaches 1176 kW between 13 and 14 minutes, as shown in Figure 5.2.8 below.
 In an analysis, one would conservatively assume 13 minutes.
-Alternatively, one could determine a more precise value from Figure and use 13.5 minutes based on interpolation between the tabulated HRRs at 13 and 14 minutes (1012 and 1301 kW, respectively).
+Alternatively, one could determine a more precise value from Figure C.19.a and use 13.5 minutes based on interpolation between the tabulated HRRs at 13 and 14 minutes (1012 and 1301 kW, respectively).
 Either way, there is clearly the potential for generating a damaging HGL in this example.

-Figure 5.2.8 – HRR of a Switchgear Fire Involving a Vertical Stack 1.5 ft.
+Figure 5.2.8 – HRR of a Switchgear Fire Involving a Vertical Stack of 1.5 ft.
 Wide Horizontal Cable Trays Filled with TP Cables.

-05.03.04 Table/Plot Set D: Severity Factor vs. Vertical Target Distance
+05.03.04 Table/Plot Set D: Severity Factor and Damage Time vs. Vertical Target Distance

-To develop table/plot set D, calculations were performed to determine the highest elevation at which a target will be damaged, or a secondary combustible will ignite when ignition source HRR that corresponds to a specified SF.
-Each table and plot provides the elevations corresponding to SFs ranging from 0.02 to 0.for one of the fixed or transient ignition sources listed in Attachment 5, located either in the open or in a corner.
-Table/plot set D is used to conservatively estimate the SF for a target or secondary combustible located within the vertical ZOI based on its elevation above the ignition source (Step 2.6.1) .
+To develop table/plot set D, calculations were performed to determine the highest elevation and corresponding time at which a target will be damaged, or a secondary combustible will ignite when exposed in the plume of an ignition source with a HRR profile that corresponds to a specified SF.
+Each table and plot provides the elevations and damage times corresponding to SFs ranging from 0.02 to 0.75 for one of the fixed or transient ignition sources listed in Attachment 5 to Appendix F, located either in the open or in a corner.
+Table/plot set D is used in Appendix F to conservatively estimate the SF for a target or secondary combustible located within the vertical ZOI based on its elevation above the ignition source (Step 2.6.1), and to determine the corresponding damage or ignition time (needed to calculate the NSP in Step 2.7.1).

 05.03.04.01 Example 1

-Determine the SF for the ignition source and nearest target of Example 1 in Section 05.03.01.
+Determine the SF and corresponding damage time for the ignition source and nearest target of Example 1 in Section 05.03.01.

 Solution

-The ignition source of Example 1 in Section 05.03.01 is an MCC and the nearest target is a TP cable located .7 ft. above the .
-The SF in this case determined the table in Figure D.of Attachment 8 in Appendix F (see Figure 5.2.9 below). .9
+The ignition source of Example 1 in Section 05.03.01 is an MCC (closed group 2 electrical enclosure) and the nearest target is a TP cable located 3.7 ft. above the fire base.
+The SF in this case can be determined through interpolation between the SF values at elevations of 3.77 ft. and 3.59 ft. given in the table in Figure D.10 of Attachment 8 in Appendix F (see Figure 5.2.9 below).
+That is, the SF at a ZOI of 3.7 ft. is equal to 0.30+(0.35-0.30)(3.70-3.77)/(3.59-3.77) = 0.319.
+Alternatively, to avoid having to interpolate, a conservative SF value of 0.35 could be assumed.
+Since the damage times for a ZOI of 3.77 ft and 3.59 ft. are identical, as shown in Figure 5.2.9, the damage time for a ZOI of 3.7 ft. is the same (1521 s).

-Figure 5.2.9 – SF for a TP Target .7 ft. above an MCC.Table/Plot Set E: Severity Factor vs. Radial Target Distance
+Figure 5.2.9 – SF and Damage Time for a TP Target 3.7 ft. above an MCC.

+05.03.05 Table/Plot Set E: Severity Factor and Damage Time vs. Radial Target Distance